|

 oversold market, with %D making higher lows and prices making lower

+lows.
 As with a dual

 moving average system, when the faster reacting indicator crosses the